neelborooah/ze-game/README.md

 # ze-game
 Multiplayer game using client-server architecture.

 This is a full stack Javascript app using websockets for communication between the client and server (No Restful APIs :P).
 I have used some ES6 syntax for ease of development and therefore it will not work on all browsers.
-For a live demo, you can visit http://ze-game.neelborooah.com.

 Technologies used for the client: